 There are of course, as with any bike technology, pros and cons:

-+ Ease of use – just turn the twistgrip or press the buttons on the handlebar control to select how hard or easy to pedal you want the e-bike to be.
+- Ease of use – just turn the twistgrip or press the buttons on the handlebar control to select how hard or easy to pedal you want the e-bike to be.
 That’s it!

-+ Low maintenance
+- Low maintenance

-+There is an automatic option that means you don’t even have to move the twistgrip or press buttons, the system will change gear for you.
+- There is an automatic option that means you don’t even have to move the twistgrip or press buttons, the system will change gear for you.

--Relatively heavy and there is certainly more pedal resistance than on other gear systems.
-However, e-bikes are suited to this type of gearing as the motor power means you don’t notice the extra resistance so much.
+Remember, e-bikes are suited to this type of gearing as the motor power means you don’t notice the extra resistance so much.
 However, it will mean a little less range on your battery as the electric assist system has to work harder to overcome the extra resistance.

 Again, Bosch’s mid drives will interface with this system:

-Bottom Bracket Gearing
+Bottom Bracket Gearing: Overview

 The main advantage of this system is that the motor power does not go through the gears and so reduces wear and tear and stress on them.
 Just like other enclosed gear systems it will add weight compared to derailleur systems and may not be as efficient.

 German company Tout Terrain specialise in this kind of gear and motor setup and it certainly looks extremely robust and reliable for ‘workhorse’ type e-bike tasks.

 After we’ve said all this don’t get too hung up on what gears are required – adding motor power actually makes having lots of narrowly spaced gears (as found on traditional road racing bikes for example) less important.
-EBR has boiled it down to these points.
+EBR has boiled it down to these four points.

 - For steep riding off-road over challenging terrain choose plenty of gears and make sure they have a wide range.
 Gear range – the difference between the lowest and highest gears – is often expressed as a percentage.
 Over 500% can be considered a very wide gear range and 300% around average and one that should enable you to tackle quite a large variety of terrain.